How Does GLP-1 Affect Weight Loss in Patients?

 Clinical Evidence: GLP-1 Weight Loss Results

-Clinical trials have demonstrated remarkable weight loss results with GLP-1 receptor agonists.
-The STEP (Semaglutide Treatment Effect in People with obesity) trials showed that patients using semaglutide achieved:
+Clinical trials of FDA-approved semaglutide (Wegovy) have demonstrated significant weight loss results.
+The STEP trials showed that patients using the FDA-approved formulation achieved:

 • Significant improvements in cardiovascular risk factors